gjhunt/455fall22/docs/syllabus.md

 ## Datacamp Assignments (DCs)

 We'll have programming assignments on [datacamp](https://www.datacamp.com).
-A free account can be signed up for [here]().
-In total, datacamp assignment will be worth 10% of the final grade.
+A free account can be signed up for (see the Blackboard announcement).
+In total, datacamp assignments will be worth 10% of the final grade.
 These assignments will be posted throughout the course and due a week after posted at 11:59 PM EST.

 ## Quiz Problems (QPs)